raivivek/bio-images/README.md

 ## Description
-Repository containers Singularity container defintion files and necessary commands to build those containers.
+Singularity container defintion files and necessary commands to build those containers.

 The containers are automatically built after commit and are available for download at [Singularity Hub](https://singularity-hub.org).

 ## Building

-The base bioinformatics container is published to sylabs registry and can be pulled using:
+The _core_ bioinformatics container is published to (Singularity) Sylabs registry and can be pulled using:

 ```
-singularity pull library://raivivek/default/bio-images:latest
+singularity pull library://raivivek/default/bio-images:core
 ```

 If instead you wish to add additional options/tools to the base image, use the following